fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/4_inheritance.md

 sparky.human_years
 => NoMethodError: private method `human_years' called for #<GoodDog:0x007f8f431441f8 @name="Sparky", @age=4>
 ```
 We have made the `human_years` method private by placing it under the `private` keyword.
-What is it good for, then, if we can't call it? `private` methods are *only accessible from other methods in the class*.
+What is it good for, then, if we can't call it? `private` methods are *only accessible from other methods in the class* (i.e. only within the class definition, and not from objects instantiated from the class).
 For example, given the above code, the following would be allowed:
 ```
 # Assume this method definition is above the "private" keyword
 def public_disclosure